Image default

 While Pokemon Go was a massive hit when it first came out in 2016, it seemed to bring a lot of controversy with it as well.

 Some of these reported locations include Holocaust and 9/11 memorials, train tracks, and while driving.
-Users reported that Pokemon would spawn in these locations and eventually these places begged players to not use them, including the Holocaust Memorial Museum in Washington, D.C.
+Users reported that Pokemon would spawn in these locations and eventually these places begged people to stop playing at these locations, including the Holocaust Memorial Museum in Washington, D.C.
 Apparently, this location was also being used as a Pokestop.

 Along with this, there have been a few accidents and deaths stemming from Pokemon Go.
 One of the accidents included two men falling off a cliff while playing the game, as well as a driver in Japan being distracted by the game and hitting a woman and killing her.